 The rest of the videos all require storytelling.

-Whether you’re making a promotional video, company culture video or testimonial video, you need to tell a compelling story, so you can generate empathy from your ideal clients.
+Whether you’re making a promotional video, company culture video, or testimonial video, you need to tell a compelling story, so you can generate empathy from your ideal clients.

-Step 5: Posting Practices!
+Step 5: Posting Practices

-Congratulations, your kicking butt!
+Congratulations, you’re kicking butt!

 At this stage, you’ve completed your business videos and you’re ready to start posting them to the world.

-Here’s a few posting practices to help you make this a success!
+Here are a few posting practices to help you make this a success!

 Make sure you have a thumbnail that is very engaging.